Wealth Management Services

 - Implement the agreed-upon recommendations as efficiently as possible, with taxes as a primary consideration.
 AIS will assist you in establishing accounts with a qualified, independent third-party custodian of your choosing (e.g., Charles Schwab Institutional or TD Ameritrade Institutional) where we will have discretionary investment authority to manage assets on your behalf.

 - Monitor.
 AIS stands ready at all times to implement changes to your investment accounts as necessary.
 We will keep the portfolio allocation within a target range by re-balancing when cost-effective.
-We will make adjustments to the plan as necessary.
-In taxable accounts we seek to optimize after-tax returns through year-end tax-loss harvesting.
+Adjustments to the plan will be made as necessary.
+In taxable accounts we seek to optimize after-tax returns through tax-loss harvesting.

 AIS Investment Strategy